-There are quite a few factors that affect the time it takes to change the oil in your car.
-Depending on the factors you encounter, it will generally take between 15 and 60 minutes from start to finish.
+Several factors affect how long an oil change takes.
+Depending on the factors you encounter, it will generally take between 15 and 60 minutes to complete.

 DIY vs. Shop Work

-If you change your car’s oil yourself, it will never depend on anybody else’s schedule and will always depend on the factors which you create.
-Car care centers have to deal with other customers, higher priority repairs, and busy times throughout the day while you don’t.
+If you change your car’s oil yourself, you alone determine how long the job will take.
+Car care centers have to deal with other customers, higher priority repairs, and busy times throughout the day.

 Expertise